OpenStackOnRaPi/ostackinstall/README.md

       - run the script
       ```bash
       # for Kolla-Ansible 2025.1
+      $ chmod u+x init-runonce.2025.1.cirros
       $ ./init-runonce.2025.1.cirros

       # or (for Kolla-Ansible/OpenStack 2023.1)
+      $ chmod u+x init-runonce.2023.1.cirros
       $ ./init-runonce.2023.1.cirros
        ```

 > [!Note]
 > Script `init-runonce` illustrates the use of several `openstack client` commands in bash.
 It is recommended to analyse it, possibly even echo-ing openstack client commands to see how they look like in plain.
 It may help you write your own commands if such a need arises in the future.
-Remember that `init-runonce` is designed to be run "as is" only **once** and subsequent runs will generate errors because of all constructs having already been created.
-In such a case free experimenting with it should depend on echo-ing openstack commands (to display them as ready-to-run strings) at the same time suppressing in the script the execution of the commands in OpenStack.
+Remember that `init-runonce` is designed to be run "as is" only **once** and subsequent runs will generate errors because all constructs have already been created.
+In such a case you can consider echo-ing openstack commands (to display them as ready-to-run strings) and at the same time suppressing in the script the execution of the commands in OpenStack.

 After running `./init-runonce.20xy.z`, the following OpenStack objects are created and ready for use: the external and tenant networks, VM image, several VM flavors (we have adjusted their properties for Raspberry Pi) and the default security group settings.
 The first server instance can now be created in the following two steps:

-  * source `admin-openrc.sh` script to enable python-openstackclient
+  * source `admin-openrc.sh` script to enable python-openstackclient for your project
     ``` bash
     $ source /etc/kolla/admin-openrc.sh
     ```